kevinrfoster/ecob2000_preliminaries/README.md

-My directions about using R are available from the class web page, “R Basics for Lecture 1” although note this is not for the cloud version, that has a slightly different login.
+My directions about using R are available from the class web page, “R Basics for Lecture 1” although note this is not for the cloud version, that has a slightly different interface.

-You do not need a home computer of your own for the class but you need to come to campus to access computer labs.
+You do not need a home computer of your own for the class but you’d need to come to campus to access computer labs.

-You should create a GitHub account, [GitHub overview here](https://happygitwithr.com/github-acct.html).
+You should create a GitHub account.
 GitHub is industry standard for sharing code among teams.
 You will submit homework by sending a link to your GitHub project.
 The whole set of pages, [Happy Git with R by Jenny Bryan](https://happygitwithr.com/), is terrific although you might not integrate GitHub with R Studio in quite the same way especially if you use R Studio Cloud.